 For most people, these medications help.
 You may be able to sleep and eat better and keep up with daily activities such as work and hobbies.

 These may be enough to control mild to moderate pain.
 Many are available over the counter.
 But some need a prescription.
 They include:

 - NSAIDS (non-steroidal anti-inflammatories) such as aspirin, ibuprofen, and naproxen.
 These medicines lower inflammation along with pain.
 Side effects can include stomach problems and ulcers, especially if you drink alcohol or smoke.
+NSAIDS use runs a risk for kidney damage, and increase blood pressure.
 Over the long run, NSAIDs may raise your risk of heart attack or stroke.

 Check with your doctor before taking a pain reliever.
 Discuss other medications and treatments you're on.
 That's especially important if you have other medical conditions, such as kidney problems.
 Using NSAIDS may worsen how well your kidneys work if you have kidney disease.